 The way you frame information affects how your customers act on it.
 Research suggests that clear, succinct terms -- “200 women agreed...” instead of “a third of participants agreed...” -- gets a better response.
 The takeaway?
 If you need consumers to pay attention to data, put that data in the clearest, most specific terms.

-While all of these are good pshycological tactics to entice customers and nudge them to convert, there are endless others.
+While all of these are good psychological tactics to entice customers and nudge them to convert, there are endless others.
 Feel free to share with us anything some that you've found to be useful!